Things to Know Before AND After play.

-A wood stain or sealer applied every other year will protect your swing set and keep it looking new.
+We recommend that you apply a sealant or semi-transparent stain with sealant within the first 90 days of owning the swing set.
+After that, wood stain or sealer applied every other year will protect your swing set and keep it looking new.
 Periodically inspect the play set for water absorption by observing how quickly a drop of water absorbs into the wood.
 However, we do not recommend painting your swing set.
 Please see a store associate for assistance in selecting the best wood stain or sealer for your swing set.

 Why does my playset appear to have wood that is showing cracks?

 Wood intended for outdoor use will develop cracks.
 The process of wood cracking is called "wood checking".
 The checks will develop on the surface of the wood as a result of the natural tendency of wood to absorb moisture and then dry out again causing separation of the wood fibers.
 It is part of the weathering process of all wood exposed to the elements.
 You will see this same checking process in any outdoor wood surface.
 Checking affects the appearance of the wood but not the strength of the wood.
 As a general rule, if you cannot insert a piece of paper one inch into the wood on a swing beam for example, the integrity of the wood is not compromised.

 Why does my swing set / play set appear to have movement when the children are swinging?

 Some flexibility should be present when the children are swinging.
 The wood included in your swing set / play set has passed all ASTM standards, and if installed properly, will easily handle the weight it was designed for.
 Keep in mind these play sets are designed for children 2-10 years of age, unless otherwise noted.
 Also remember the playset must be installed on level ground.

 I have mold on my playset, why is it there and how do I remove it?